cloudflare/workers-docs/content/reference/runtime/apis/cache.md

 ---
-title: Cache
+title: Cache API
 weight: 4
 ---

 ## The Cache Object

+The Cache API allows fine grained control of reading and writing from cache, and deciding exactly when to fetch data from your origin.

-The Cloudflare Workers runtime exposes a single global cache object: `caches.default`, which differs from the web browser Cache API as no default cache objects are exposed.
+For each individual zone, the Cloudflare Workers runtime exposes a single global cache object: `caches.default`.
+Though this cache object persists on all of Cloudflare's data centers, objects are not replicated to any other data centers.
+Note this individualized zone cache object differs from Cloudflare's Global CDN, for details see: [Using the Cache](/reference/concepts/using-cache).

 ### Syntax

+This API is strongly influenced by the web browsers’ Cache API, but there are some important differences.
+For instance, Cloudflare Workers runtime exposes a single global cache object.

 ```javascript
 let cache = caches.default